-Plus, using liaisons in French correctly will instantly make you sound like a more natural, fluid French speaker.
+Using French liaisons correctly will instantly make you sound like a more natural, fluid French speaker.

 What Is a Liaison?

-Simply stated, liaison in French is the practice of taking the last letter of one word (which normally wouldn’t be pronounced) and linking it to the beginning of the next word.
+Simply stated, it’s the practice of taking the last letter of one word (which normally wouldn’t be pronounced) and linking it to the beginning of the next word.
 This only happens when the second word begins with a vowel sound.

 To avoid having to make this sound, you pronounce the final consonant of the word, thus allowing the two words to be “linked” together.